GNS-GameDesign/info/FreeSoftware.md

 # Free Software

-This guide will show how you to claim free GitHub Pro and JetBrains products for free using your Great Neck Email.
+This guide will show how to claim GitHub Pro and JetBrains products for free using your Great Neck Students Email.

 > [!IMPORTANT]
 > You need a valid school email ending with `@student.gn.k12.ny.us`.